 Now go to your site and scroll down.
-Sticky widget will be scrolling with you.
+The sticky widget will be scrolling with you.

-Sticky Widget Plugin also allows you configure the position of the fixed widget.
-Go to Appearance > Fixed Widget Options and set the margin top and margin bottom.
+Sticky Widget Plugin also allows you to configure the position of the fixed widget.
+Go to Appearance > Fixed Widget Options and set the margin top and margin-bottom.

 - Margin Top: This property defines the vertical distance from the top border edge of an element to the edge of its containing block.
 You have to optimize margin-bottom properly to prevent widget overlapping with the footer.